 The minor in legal studies is designed to introduce students to the major areas of U.S. law.
 A basic knowledge of the legal system can be useful in any career as well as enhance ones awareness of the rights and responsibilities of citizens in our society.
-Available via e-Learning.

-MINIMUM CREDIT HOURS 15
+MINI MUM CREDIT HOURS 15

 ВА S241 Introduction to Business Law 3

 LAWS S101 Introduction to Law 3

 LAWS S332 Contracts 3

 LAWS S360 Business Organization 3

-Select one from the following (3 credits):
+Select one fro om the following (3 credits):

 LAWS S330 Legal Environment of Business 3

-LAWS S434 Constitutional Law 3
+Constitutional Law 3

+Available via e-Learning